-According to a June 7, 2018, article in the Washington Post, it’s seems that you have a better chance at getting into Harvard University than you do buying into a Chick-Fil-A franchise.
+According to a June 7, 2018, article in the Washington Post, it seems that you have a better chance at getting into Harvard University than you do buy into a Chick-Fil-A franchise.
 The Georgia based chicken chain receives more than 40,000 applications per year from potential franchise owners and only awards about 100 licenses.
-Harvard gets about 40,000 applications too, but admits around 2,000 new students per year.
+Harvard gets about 40,000 applications too but admits around 2,000 new students per year.
 My question is, why would anyone want to own a chicken joint and smell like grease all day?
 I thought we tried to get away from fast food jobs after college.
 It seems more people want to go back to that same grind.

 With unemployment rates at a 50-year low, more people have jobs in America now than in recent history.
 However, people still call me every day to get out of their job and into a franchise to create their own opportunity and control their destiny.
 Perhaps it’s a corporate rat race issue or just plain dissatisfaction with career choices.
 Funny – I hear from most people who I speak with that their career choose them, not the other way around.
 They wake up one day and realize that life is flying by, they are not happy with their career, it feels like their job is stealing their soul and they want a change.
-Yup, they rather run a Chick-fil-A franchise than work another day in a job they loath making someone else richer and having no control.
+Yup, they rather run a Chick-fil-A franchise than work another day in a job they loathe making someone else richer and having no control.

 Franchising is a clear way to change all that.
 With a great business, you can control your own destiny.
-It’s a matter of finding a great concept that you can transfer your skill set into and then get satisfaction from building something on your terms.
+It’s a matter of finding a great concept that you can transfer your skillset into and then get satisfaction from building something on your terms.
 For many people, it’s a second chance at making an impact for their family, community and the world, perhaps.

 A franchise is a business with training wheels.
 For many first-time business owners, that is a perfect scenario.
-The franchise company gives you a blue print for the business, training and ongoing support to a novice get off to a profitable start and be successful.
+The franchise company gives you a blueprint for the business, training and ongoing support to a novice get off to a profitable start and be successful.
 There is not a better, safer way to go, into business, in my opinion.